gmoraleda/moraleda.info/_posts/2021-08-03-masking-out-text-in-swiftui.md

 ---
 layout: post
-title: Mask out text in SwiftUI
+title: Masking out text in SwiftUI
 ---

 Today's post is rather short: Let's mask out text on a view in order to make it transparent using SwiftUI.